-In preparation for the Year II academic program in 2017, students and their parents need to give careful consideration to the information in the following pages to guide senior subject selections.
-This Curriculum Handbook is an excellent resource for providing details of each subject offered in Year II at St Margaret's Anglican Girls School, the requirements for achieving the Queensland Certificate of Education and guidance for tertiary pathways.
+In preparation for the Year 11 academic program in 2018, students and their parents need to consider the information in the following pages to guide senior subject selections.
+This Curriculum Handbook is an excellent resource for providing details of each subject offered in Year 11 at St Margaret's Anglican Girls School, the requirements for achieving the Queensland Certificate of Education and guidance for tertiary pathways.